andrewboutros/rad-flow/docs/rad-sim-code-structure.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This YAML file configures all the RAD-Sim parameters for the simulation of the application design under 4 main tags:
 ``noc``, ``noc_adapters``, ``config <configname>``, and ``cluster``.
 The ``noc`` and ``noc_adapters`` parameters are shared across all RADs.
-There may be multiple ``config <configname>`` sections, with each describing a configuration that applies to a specified number of RADs.
+There may be multiple ``config <configname>`` sections, each describing a RAD configuration that can be applied to a single or multiple devices in the cluster.
 The ``cluster`` tag describes the cluster of RADs, including the number of RADs and their configurations.

 This file should be located in the same directory as the ``config.py`` script.
 For a new design, you should copy